pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog.md

 To run SAS Event Stream Processing projects with a user other than `sas`, you must bind the `sas-esp-project` service account to the `nonroot` SCC.

 The `nonroot` SCC is a standard SCC defined by OpenShift.
-For more information about the `nonroot` SCC, see [Managing SCCs in OpenShift].
+For more information about the `nonroot` SCC, see [Managing SCCs in OpenShift](https://cloud.redhat.com/blog/managing-sccs-in-openshift).

 #### ***sas-microanalytic-score***
 **OPTIONAL:** To determine if the `sas-microanalytic-score` SCC is needed for your deployment, check for a README file in your deployment assets at `$deploy/sas-bases/overlays/sas-microanalytic-score/service-account/README.md`.
 If the README file is present, then the SCC is available for deployments on OpenShift.